benhxy/notebook/kafka-notes.md

 1. When a service has too many interfaces, we eventually need to break them futher into services, starting another cycle of refactor.
 1. If we copy data outside of a service and evolve it, there will be more error in the derived data over time, causing data inconsistency.
 1. Querying data in another service through interface is very costly, and the shape/view of data might not fit one's need.
 1. When changing schema of a view, just reload all data and regenerate it.
-(Schema on read)
+(Schema on read).

 ## Caveats
 1. Generated view takes time to reload/construct.
 So only take data that is necessary from the log, and use write-optimized database such as Redis.

 ## Event-driven design patterns
+1. Tightly-bound context
+    * Within a tight context, services can share database, use REST API with little sacrifice.
+    * Across contexts, things should be async and immutable.
 1. What are the benefits of event sourcing over request/response (direct API call)?
     * Better isolation: Services are decoupled and can change independently.
     * Offline data: A service can still work without the source service online.
 The event log (source data) can be updated when the source service comes back online.